 - La Roche Posay is not cruelty free

 - Chemical sunscreen ingredients are absorbed into the bloodstream

 What Are Some Alternatives to La Roche Posay Sunscreens?

-If you’re looking for skincare products to defend your skin against damage and aging, we recommend Carrot & Stick.
-Carrot & Stick maximizes the use of powerful ingredients and minimizes the use of superficial ones, resulting in advanced skincare solutions that help promote healthy, more youthful-looking skin.
-We recommend this defence serum and sunscreen.
+If you’re looking for skincare products to address the signs of aging, we recommend Carrot & Stick.
+Carrot & Stick maximizes the use of powerful ingredients and minimizes the use of superficial ones, resulting in advanced skincare solutions that help promote healthy more youthful-looking skin.
+We recommend this serum.